 My name is Eddie Rifkind.
 I am a classically trained fine artist.
 I am an untrained “musical fine artist”.
-I am a Web designer.
+I am a self-taught video editor.

 I have been drawing since i was a child.
 It always started as an excursion that I and my imagination took together to escape.
 I used to be deeply inspired by fantasy and science-fiction, and when my own fine art emerged as a more abstract and expressionistic style, I kept those fanciful influences in my heart.